 I used to feel the same way.
 In fact, all of these sentences are straight from my own personal experience.
 But then I shifted my viewpoint.

 Why Should You Donate Stuff?

-I really started making progress in decluttering when I started looking at my stuff in a different way.
+I used to really struggle with clutter and how to let go of it but I started to make progress with decluttering when I started looking at my stuff in a different way.

 There are lots of ways to donate stuff to others.
 Let’s talk about a few of them.

 Donate Stuff to Donation Centers & Charities